sarahciston/codingcare/_drafts/interviews.md

 00:48:08.000 --> 00:48:12.000
 I argue if I got what conservatives but like they're like they're not scary.
 They're also like they they also have cannot share the same values like radical openness or welcoming.
 You could I think there's a value set that you could encompass that.

-00:48:25.000 --> 00:48:43.000
-That would that would do it yeah and I I mean But there's a part of me Yeah, there's a part of me that's like these values are not left or right per se.
+>That would that would do it yeah and I I mean But there's a part of me Yeah, there's a part of me that's like these values are not left or right per se.

-00:48:43.000 --> 00:48:50.000
 They want to capture, because I can imagine a bunch of right wingers also liking open source for very different reasons.

-00:48:50.000 --> 00:48:59.000
 Right, a creative code, collective facility like having the same kind of like, I don't know like tech political algocratic leaning like, I don't know how to describe that set.

 >Yeah, right?
 But would it also emphasize like care?
 And the way that we like look after each other.
 And I think that that should be in there.